 Harford County District Court Adult Drug Court (HCADC) was implemented in November 1997.
 The main goals of the HCADC program include reducing recidivism and influencing participants to change destructive behavior while promoting a lifestyle incompatible with drug use.
 In order to meet these goals, the program has divided its active participants between two treatment counselors who serve as the case managers for HCADC.
 The program's annual capacity is 50.
 The program's coordinator, who is also the clinical treatment supervisor, carries a caseload as well.
 Drug court hearings are held twice monthly with a 15-minute staff meeting held prior.
-The purpose of these meetings is to discuss whether individual participants who are not abiding by program rules should be allowed to remain in the program, to issue bench warrants for any participants who have not appeared in court, and/or to discuss possible sanctions for individual participants.
+The purpose of these meetings is to discuss whether individual participants who are not abiding by program rules should be allowed to remain in the program, to issue bench warrants for any participants.
 The rest of the team, who also attend hearings and staff meetings, includes the Judge, the Parole and Probation Agent, the Assistant State's Attorney, and the Assistant Public Defender.